 In KS2, pupils deepen their RE thinking skills, whilst reflecting on some of the questions and puzzles that arise from the bible.
 They consider any implications or connections with their own lives and ways of understanding the world.
 KS2 pupils also study a range of religious beliefs including, Sikhism, Hinduism, Islam, and Buddhism and begin to compare, question, and reflect upon different cultures and beliefs.

+In keeping with the teachings of Jesus, feeding the five thousand, we feed the children’s curiosity of other faiths.
 Pupils’ learning is further enriched through our recognition of the key religious dates of other faiths and opportunities are taken to visit St Botolph’s Church and other religious centres.
-We value the importance of discussion and children are able to ask questions, whilst building mutual respect.
+Pupils and staff increase their awareness of the community in which they live and strive for justice and equality for all people, thus building mutual respect.

 Impact